-- 86% have a high rate of participation in sports at school.
-This is higher than the NSW Government Norm. - 81% feel accepted and valued by their peers and others at school. - 93% believe that schooling is useful in their everyday life and will have a strong bearing on their future. - 87% try hard to succeed in their learning. - 42% had scores that placed them in the desirable quadrant with high skills and high challenge. - Believe that important concepts are taught well, class time is used effectively, and homework and evaluations support class objectives. - Feel they have someone at school who constantly provides encouragement and can be turned to for advice. - Understand there are clear rules and expectations for classroom behaviour.
+- 85% have a high rate of participation in sports at school.
+This is higher than the NSW Government Norm. - 91% believe that schooling is useful in their everyday life and will have a strong bearing on their future. - 90% believe students demonstrate positive behaviour at school. - 84% try hard to succeed in their learning. - 42% had scores that placed them in the desirable quadrant with high skills and high challenge. - Believe that important concepts are taught well, class time is used effectively, and homework and evaluations support class objectives. - Feel they have someone at school who constantly provides encouragement and can be turned to for advice. - Understand there are clear rules and expectations for classroom behaviour.